 It’s not news to say that exercise reduces stress, anxiety and depression.
-It also isn’t news to say that exercise is a healthier mood regulator than alcohol, drugs or smoking, and it boosts confidence and self-esteem.
+It’s incredibly obvious that exercise is a healthier mood regulator than alcohol, drugs or smoking.
+Not to mention it boosts confidence and self-esteem.

-Here’s another tidbit from sports medicine journal.
-“Evidence from studies involving clinical samples indicates that the psychological benefits associated with exercise are comparable to gains found with standard forms of psychotherapy.”
+Here’s another tidbit from the sports medicine journal.
+“Evidence from studies, involving clinical samples, indicates that the psychological benefits associated with exercise are comparable to gains found with standard forms of psychotherapy”.
 It’s almost a cliche to say that exercise is therapy.
 It looks like it’s literally true.

 According to this study, your subjective quality of life experience improves, regardless of whether weight is actually lost or not.

-So to sum that up, exercising improves your emotional state, your emotional intelligence, is as effective as standard forms of psychotherapy, and improves your quality of life.
+So to sum that up, exercising improves your emotional state and emotional intelligence.
+It is as effective as standard forms of psychotherapy and improves your quality of life.
 All of that for only 2 – 3 hours per week.

 Exercise improves your physical health and is vital for longevity